Ekansh10/Dependency-Analysis-Extension/README.md

-# dependency-analysis-extension
+# dependency-tree-view README

-This is the README for your extension "dependency-analysis".
+This is the README for your extension "dependency-tree-view".
 After writing up a brief description, we recommend including the following sections.

 ## Features